Skip to main content

 "Faulty mitochondria have already been linked to Alzheimer's disease and type 2 diabetes, so there is a possibility that such treatments might also have broader applications in the future."

-The research was published in the August editions of Nucleic Acids Research and FEBS Letters.
+The research was published in the August editions of Nucleic Acids Research and FEBS Letters .

 The team's findings were made possible after postdoctoral scientist Dr Stefan Davies last year joined Dr Filipovska's laboratory from the University of Otago in New Zealand, bringing important expertise in mitochondrial biology.

-Source: Australian Mitochondrial Disease Foundation website - http://www.amdf.org.au/
+Source: Australian Mitochondrial Disease Foundation website - https://www.amdf.org.au/

 Media references